You know that just chucking it in the recycling bin doesn’t solve the problem.

 Perhaps once these products become better known, people will be more willing to take the effort to recycle it.
 Here are just a few things we can do with waste plastic.

-PET (the plastic with 1 in the recycling triangle) makes excellent polyester.
 Fabric from plastic is not an experimental concept.
-Numerous companies make it.
+Many companies make it.
 Patagonia made its first recycled polyester in 1993.

 You can look for products made from Repreve and similar fabrics when you shop.